Market Analysts see Ardelyx Inc. [ARDX] gaining to $6. Time to buy?

 Resubmission of XPHOZAH New Drug Application expected in early Q2 2023.

-Over the last 12 months, ARDX stock rose by 293.92%.
-The one-year Ardelyx Inc. stock forecast points to a potential upside of 41.26.
-The average equity rating for ARDX stock is currently 1.50, trading closer to a bullish pattern in the stock market.
+Ardelyx Inc. represents 192.80 million in outstanding shares, while the company has a total market value of $832.19 million with the latest information.
+ARDX stock price has been found in the range of $3.87 to $4.08.

-The market cap for the stock reached $826.46 million, with 192.80 million shares outstanding and 184.91 million shares in the current float.
-Compared to the average trading volume of 7.90M shares, ARDX stock reached a trading volume of 10056507 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 7.96M shares, ARDX reached a trading volume of 29054636 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ARDX shares is $6.35 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ARDX stock is a recommendation set at 1.50.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.